chucumber/mctoolkit/_posts/0001-01-01-hey-hey-look-at-me.markdown

 (Lex Brown, as told to Lee Heinemann.)

+><mark class="pk-highlight-long">For me, melodrama is an emotional register that has been a helpful and therapeutic tool for describing and representing reality—whether political or personal.</mark>

 I visited Mobilizing Citizenship in June 2022, and I can remember it clearly because we were travelling on the same day that Roe vs. Wade was overturned by the US Supreme Court.
 There was a potent sense of the importance of free speech.
 We were also still coming out of lockdown.
 With everyone emerging from this time of isolation, I wanted to lean more on the theatrical side of my practice.

-The theme of our overall session was DRAMA, and I structured my workshop around melodrama—an ultra-heightened, cartoonish version of drama. <mark class="pk-highlight-long">For me, melodrama is an emotional register that has been a helpful and therapeutic tool for describing and representing reality—whether political or personal.</mark> Performing melodrama provides a comedic distance because the level of drama or artifice is really apparent.
+The theme of our overall session was DRAMA, and I structured my workshop around melodrama—an ultra-heightened, cartoonish version of drama.
+For me, melodrama is an emotional register that has been a helpful and therapeutic tool for describing and representing reality—whether political or personal.
+Performing melodrama provides a comedic distance because the level of drama or artifice is really apparent.

 I wanted to bring this work to a group of younger people because when you’re nearly a teenager, you’re in the ultimate melodrama of life, at the threshold of childhood and performing adultness, and experimenting with things you’ve seen on TV or in public.
 Self-consciousness and self-awareness are just hitting the medulla oblongata.

 Working after Delali’s session was a great challenge because the group had dealt with serious questions and topics related to home life.
 For my workshop, I wanted to make a space for play.
 We used physical comedy to play with and talk about power.
-I always try to introduce students of any age to work that plays with power structures. <mark class="pk-highlight-long">Examining power is one of the easiest ways to make links between personal interactions and bigger politics.</mark>
+I always try to introduce students of any age to work that plays with power structures.

+><mark class="pk-highlight-long">Examining power is one of the easiest ways to make links between personal interactions and bigger politics.</mark>

 <figure>